Hate your internet provider? Here’s why you might be stuck with them

 Ever wish you could ditch your ISP for one with higher speeds and lower costs?
 Too bad.
-According to a new report from the Institute for Local Self Reliance, a local community economic development advocacy group, tens of millions of Americans have no real choice in who their Internet service provider is.
+According to a new report from the Institute for Local Self Reliance, a community economic development advocacy group, tens of millions of Americans have no real choice in who their internet service provider is.

 The report looked at the latest FCC data to analyze ISP competition across the country.
 What it found was pretty depressing: